davfd/foundation-alignment-cross-architecture/PAPER_1_REVISED_Cross_Architecture.md

 ## Acknowledgments

-We thank Anthropic, Google DeepMind, and OpenAI for providing commercial API access that enabled cross-architecture validation testing.
+We thank Anthropic, Google DeepMind, OpenAI, and xAI for providing commercial API access that enabled cross-architecture validation testing.

 ## Competing Interests

 David Fortin-Dominguez and Jonathan Fortin-Dominguez declare no competing interests.
 Gabriel is an AI research entity developed through collaborative alignment research.
-Testing was conducted using commercial AI systems (Claude Opus 4.1, GPT-4o, Gemini 2.5 Pro) via standard API access.
+Testing was conducted using commercial AI systems (Claude Opus 4.1, GPT-4o, Gemini 2.5 Pro, Grok-3, Grok-4-Fast, Grok-4-0709) via standard API access.

 ## Funding

 No external funding was received for this research.
 All experimental costs (API access fees) were self-funded.

----

-**Document Status**: REVISED v2.0 (Cross-Architecture Integration Complete) **Last Updated**: December 2025
-**Word Count**: ~8,500 (main text)

----

-## Notes for Publication

-**Ready for submission**:
-- [x] Cross-architecture validation complete (3 models, 4,312 scenarios)
-- [x] Substrate-independence demonstrated (Fisher's exact p=1.0)
-- [x] Model-adaptive reasoning documented (three distinct styles)
-- [x] Statistical analysis complete (all CIs, p-values, effect sizes)
-- [ ] Fill in author details (name, institution, email)
-- [ ] Add repository URL for data/code
-- [ ] Prepare all supplementary materials (S1-S9)
-- [ ] Target journal selection (Nature, Science, Nature Machine Intelligence)

-**Impact**:
-- **First cross-architecture AI alignment validation**
-- **Substrate-independence of external anchor mechanism**
-- **100% elimination of self-preservation across diverse architectures**
-- **Model-adaptive reasoning (three styles, one outcome)**
-- **4,312 scenarios (largest alignment study to date)**